Little Bits of History

 Papa Was a Rolling Stone – In 1967, Rolling Stone magazine’s first issue was on the stands.

-November 10: Brought to You by the Letters J and H and the Number 1 – In 1969, Sesame Street come to PBS, bringing along a whole cast of characters.
+November 10: Brought to You by the Letters J and H and the Number 1 – In 1969, Sesame Street came to PBS, bringing along a whole cast of characters.

 Winning – In 1928, Notre Dame played Army at Yankee Stadium.